-Aluminium is recognised as one of the material shaping the automobiles of the future.
+Aluminum is recognized as one of the material shaping the automobiles of the future.
 Capral Aluminium Limited is regarded as an innovator in the application of aluminium extrusion technology for the automotive industry.

 The Extrusion Process

-Extrusion is normally a hot-working operation, the metal being heated to achieve the optimum level of plasticity, although in some instances the operation may be carried out cold.
+Extrusion is normally a hot-working operation, the metal is heated to achieve the optimum level of plasticity, although in some instances the operation may be carried out cold.

 The Direct Extrusion Process

-The normal procedure is for an ingot to be charged into the press and extrude a certain length, leaving a butt which is sheared off.
-Owing to the friction between the billet and the wall of the container, the centre of the billet is extruded first and a dead zone is left around the periphery of the die plate.
+The normal procedure is for an ingot to be charged into the press and extrude a certain length, leaving a butt that is sheared off.
+Owing to the friction between the billet and the wall of the container, the center of the billet is extruded first and a dead zone is left around the periphery of the die plate.

 Preventing Contamination During Extrusion

-There is also a tendency for the surface layers of the billet to move inwards across the face of the follower place, and to extrude down the centre of the section.
+There is also a tendency for the surface layers of the billet to move inwards across the face of the follower place, and to extrude down the center of the section.
 If this is allowed to happen oxide and other dirt are carried forward into the section leading to an extrusion “defect”.
-For this reason it is practise to stop the extrusion at such a point as to leave discard in the container.
+For this reason, it is practised to stop the extrusion at such a point as to leave discard in the container.
 Objectionable structural conditions at the end of the extruded shape are avoided when the butt is removed.